 Federal Minimum wage: 9.5 euros per hour

-Employers of record must ensure that employees receive the proper paid time off.
+Employers must ensure that employees receive the proper paid time off.

 For paid leave in Germany, there is a minimum of 24 days of paid time off per year that is regulated by the Holiday Act Collective Agreement.
 For certain industries, the number may be increased to 30 days.
 In high-risk industries, this number can be negotiated even higher based on the collective bargaining agreements set forth at the start of employment.